pontus/LocalEGA/docs/index.rst

    :name: setup

    Getting started                   <setup>
-   Deployments and Local Bootstrap   <bootstrap>
+   Deployments and Local Bootstrap   <deploy>

 Information about the Architecture
 ----------------------------------